-It may seem, gamification is all about fun and entertainment.
+The role of gamification in e-learning app development is rising.
+It may seem that gamification is all about fun and entertainment.
 Though it is indeed, the introduction of games into the learning process also generates substantial benefits to some extent.
-First of all, games provide instant interaction with and application of the material.
+First of all, games provide instant interaction with an application.
 Gamification includes using game mechanics and visual storytelling in the educational process to drive user engagement.

-Games come in especially handy in educational apps for children.
+Games come in especially handy in e-learning app development for children.
 Arcades, quizzes, and quests stimulate kids’ imagination, engagement, and motivation in studying.
 Children get to know that learning is not about tedious hours over a book.
 Instead, they learn that exploring the world and learning things can be fun and exciting.

 Just a little statistics to prove the case:

 - 80% of learners said online learning would be more effective if it featured gamification;

 - 67% of students reported that a gamified course was more motivating than a traditional one.